horoshiny/srgan-pinn-jets/README.md

-# Physics-Informed Super-Resolution of Calorimeter Jet Images
+# Physics-Informed GANs for Super-Resolution of Calorimeter Jet Images with Uncertainty Estimation

 This project focuses on reconstructing high-resolution (125×125) calorimeter jet images from low-resolution inputs using a hybrid deep learning framework that combines **Generative Adversarial Networks (GANs)** and **Physics-Informed Neural Networks (PINNs)**.